AustinWise/smeagol/README.md

 An incomplete list:

-* CI/CD, to deliver on the promise of being faster to install than Gollum.
 * Put some chrome around the rendered markdown pages.
 * Maybe a list of files when viewing directories, like GitHub does
 * Editing support